Josie and the Pussycats Cast Reunites for the Film's Sweet 16

 Well, that's exactly what went down on Tuesday when the cast of Josie and the Pussycats reunited for the movie's 16th anniversary.

 According to Oh No They Didn't, Gabriel Mann, Missi Pyles, Rachel Leigh Cook, Tara Reid and Rosario Dawson did a panel along with the film's co-writers and directors Deborah Kaplan and Harry Elfont.
 The panel was moderated by BuzzFeed's Jarett Wieselman.
-Oh No They Didn't also reported that Kay Hanley (who did original vocals in the film) performed.
+Oh No They Didn't also reported that Kay Hanley (who did the original vocals in the film) performed.

 Sadly, the members of the boy band Dujour were not at the reunion.